Anisotropic exciton-polaritons reveal non-Hermitian topology in van der Waals materials

 To reveal the non-Hermitian topology of the polaritonic band structure, we perform angle-resolved reflectance measurements for both TE and TM polarized incident light with the sample mounted in six different orientations.
-The results for three representative orientations are presented in Figs \ref{fig:2} and \ref{fig:3}, where we observe up to three polariton branches evolving with $\alpha$, corresponding to the three polariton modes we theoretically motivated earlier.
+The results for three representative orientations are presented in Figs \ref{fig:2} and \ref{fig:3}, where we observe up to three polariton branches evolving with $\alpha$, corresponding to the three polariton modes we theoretically obtained earlier.
 By using the plasma frequencies, linewidths and resonance frequencies ($\omega_{p(1,2)}^{2\ }$, $\gamma_{(1,2)}$ and $\omega_{(1,2)})$ of the anisotropic LOs from Eq.
 1 and the cavity length $L_{TE\left(TM\right)}$ from Eq.
 2 as fitting parameters, we simultaneously fit the theoretical model with the six sets of polariton dispersions observed for the different orientations (see Table S1 in the Supplemental Material for the parameter values obtained from the fitting, and Figs. S1-S2 for experimental reflectance and simulation for all six measured orientations, along with the position of the uncoupled oscillators and cavity modes).
+The initial values of $\omega_{p\left(1,2\right)}$, $\gamma_{(1,2)}$ and $\omega_{(1,2)}$ were set based on values obtained from bare ReS\textsubscript{2} of similar thickness (see Figure S1, where X\textsubscript{1} and X\textsubscript{2} resonance energies are 1.538 eV and 1.57 eV).
+However, since their exact values can depend on the thickness of the ReS\textsubscript{2} sample and the dielectric environment of the microcavity, they were set as fit parameters to account for the slight variation and obtain the best possible fit.
 The resulting theoretical polariton branches, plotted as red lines in Figs \ref{fig:2} and \ref{fig:3}, show excellent agreement with the experimental data.
 The experimentally observed reflectance is also well-reproduced by using the 4x4 transfer matrix method (see lower halves of Figs. 2 and 3 for the simulated reflectance) for anisotropic materials as developed by Berreman \cite{berremanOpticsStratifiedAnisotropic1972, passlerGeneralized442017}.
 The maximum observed Rabi splitting between the UPB and MPB in both TE and TM configurations is $\sim$22 meV.
 We find the signature of EPs and bulk Fermi arcs in the polariton band, as discussed in detail below.